exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 In a plain Granite UI dialog, widgets are situated one under another, in the order of the corresponding Java class members  (note: as of ToolKit 2 the order is guaranteed for widgets based on Java fields, but may occasionally change for widgets based on Java methods.
 To guarantee the order of widgets based on Java class methods use `@Place(before=.../after=...)` as described below).

-If you use a more robust layout, such as a tabbed or accordion-shaped dialog, you would want to distribute widgets between sections (tabs or panels, accordingly).
+When using a more robust layout, such as a tabbed or accordion-shaped dialog, you would want to distribute widgets between sections (tabs or panels, accordingly).
 To do that, you specify `@Place("Section title")` next to your main widget annotation.

 There are in-dialog container widgets as well.
 E.g., you may want to place `@Accordion` within a tab of the tabbed layout.